Shrikanth9/Myportfolio/README.md

 # Shrikantha M A - Portfolio Website

-A modern, responsive portfolio website showcasing professional experience, skills, and projects as a Full-Stack JavaScript Developer specializing in HTML5 game development.
+A modern, responsive portfolio website showcasing professional experience, skills, and projects as a Software Developer specializing in HTML5 game development.

 ## 🚀 Live Demo